| (Narrator is always a

 her, just love her, the most loved skater, probably in the history

+of figure skating.
 CB: You say to

 people on the street, "Name a figure skater", and I think very often